JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ### Maps

-You can install **Organic Maps** as Android app, but also in Linux:
+You can install **Organic Maps** as [Android](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks/#android-apps-i-love) app..

+..but also on Linux:

 ```sh
 flatpak install flathub app.organicmaps.desktop #https://flathub.org/apps/app.organicmaps.desktop
 ```

+> Before I was using maps.me, but it became so bloated lately.

 To record your **routes as GPX**